 is also active on the exhibition scene, having exhibited various

-layouts in South-East Qld over the last 42 years.
+layouts in South-East Qld over the last 54 years.
+(Missed only 5 years.)

-Current exhibition layout is a N Scale layout
+Current exhibition layout is a N Scale layoutcalled

 individual modules combined into 3 large modules for ease of transport